 As a result of this change, both economic and ideological, class today has been reduced by the intellectual productions of the middle class to a question of individual ‘identity’ – which is to say, to another expression of our dominant ideology of identity politics.
 According to this dominant idea – which is now the imposed orthodoxy in the media, academia, the cultural industry and our political life – class is no longer relevant to the relations of production and ownership, the social relations arising from them, their legal and cultural forms, or the resulting political changes.
 Class, instead, has become little more than the collective behavioural codes and cultural tastes of its members – as if the food we eat, the music we listen to, the clothes we wear or the accent in which we speak defines our class, rather than being the expression of it.
 Notwithstanding this orthodoxy – departure from which occasions the hounding of the apostate from public life – it has always seemed to me, and seems to me still, that none of the determining forces of society – by which our so-called ‘individual’ identities are formed – can be understood outside a concept of class.

 According to Marx’s understanding of the function of ideology in class relations, which is summarised in my epigraph, the recent and concerted efforts to erase class as anything other than individual identity is itself an example of class ideology.
 But behind, on the one hand, the more-working-class-than-thou virtue signalling of estuary-accented businessmen and, on the other hand, John Prescott’s famous declaration, upon the election of the New Labour government in 1997, that ‘we’re all middle class now’, the UK working class is alive and well and generally living outside West London.
-Even though its authors rejected the unity of a ‘working class’ for their newly-coined sub-categories of ‘new affluent workers’ (that make up 15 per cent of the UK population), the ‘traditional working-class’ (14 per cent), the ‘emergent service sector’ (19 per cent, and to which I apparently belong) and the ‘precariat’ (15 per cent), the Great British Class Survey of 2013 concluded that some 63 per cent of the UK population is still working class.
+The Great British Class Survey of 2013 – even though its authors rejected the unity of a ‘working class’ for their newly-coined sub-categories of ‘new affluent workers’ (that make up 15 per cent of the UK population), the ‘traditional working-class’ (14 per cent), the ‘emergent service sector’ (19 per cent, and to which I apparently belong) and the ‘precariat’ (15 per cent) – concluded that some 63 per cent of the UK population is still working class.
 In reality, given who responded to the online survey – 22 per cent of whom were from what it rather obsequiously calls the ‘elite’ that make up 6 per cent of the population, and 45 per cent from the ‘established middle class’ that constitutes 25 per cent, with only 1 per cent from the ‘precariat’ – this figure is likely to be considerably higher.
 So where does this desire to erase the existence of the UK working class come from, and whom does this erasure serve?

 2. Middle Class Hegemony